thomasvrussell/sfft/README.rst

 Todo list
 -----------

-- Given the fact that the SExtractor catalogs can be already available (says, from astrometric calibration) before image subtraction.
-I may need to develop a module which allows users to feed SExtractor products as inputs of sfft.
-This will significantly reduce the preprocessing time in sfft.
+- Write a detailed documentation for sfft!
 [Lei, May 24, 2022]

-- Write a detailed documentation for sfft!
+- We notice that SExtractor may have been called to perform astrometric calibration before image subtraction.
+It is definitely not wise to run SExtractor again in sfft, I need to develop a module which allows users to feed SExtractor products as inputs of sfft, which will significantly reduce the preprocessing time in sfft.
 [Lei, May 24, 2022]

 - The multiprocessing mode is expected to accomondate multiple GPU devices, however, the function has not tested on such a multi-GPUs platform.
 [Lei, May 24, 2022]